A squared smoothing Newton method for semidefinite programming: Introduction

 The research on SDPs has been active for decades and still receives {strong} attention to date.
 Indeed, SDP has become one of the fundamental modeling and optimization tools {which} encompasses a wide range of applications in different fields.
 The increasing interest in SDP has resulted in fruitful and impressive works in the literature.
 For theoretical developments and many important applications of SDP in engineering, finance, optimal control, statistics, machine learning, combinatorics, and beyond, we refer the reader to \cite{bonnans2013perturbation, chan2008constraint, majumdar2020recent, sun2006strong, vandenberghe1996semidefinite, wolkowicz2012handbook}, to mention just a few.
 In the next few paragraphs, we will briefly review some influential works {on} developing efficient solution methods, including interior point methods (IPMs), first-order methods (FOMs), augmented Lagrangian methods (ALMs), and smoothing Newton methods, for solving SDPs.

-Perhaps the most notable and reliable algorithms for solving SDPs are based on the {IPMs}, see \cite{todd2001semidefinite, wolkowicz2012handbook} for comprehensive surveys.
+Perhaps the most notable and reliable algorithms for solving SDPs are based on the {IPMs}, see \cite{todd2001semidefinite, wolkowicz2012handbook} for comprehensive surveys \footnote{See also the benchmark website \url{https://plato.asu.edu/ftp/sparse_sdp.html} for state-of-the-art IPM-based SDP solvers.}.
 IPMs admit polynomial worst-case complexity and {are able to deliver} highly accurate solutions.
-The essential idea of a {primal-dual} IPM is to solve the KKT conditions in \eqref{eq-kkt-0} by solving a sequence of perturbed KKT conditions:
+The essential idea of a {primal-dual} IPM is to solve the KKT conditions in \eqref{eq-KKT-0} indirectly by solving a sequence of perturbed KKT conditions:

 with $\mu$ being driven to zero.
 At each iteration of the IPM, one usually needs to solve a linear system whose coefficient matrix (i.e., the Schur complement matrix) is of {size} ${m\times m}$ and generally fully dense {and ill-conditioned}.
-Thus, IPMs may not be suitable for some practical applications since SDPs arising from such applications are typically of large sizes.
-To alleviate this issue, many modifications and extensions of IPMs have been developed.
+Thus, IPMs may not be suitable for some practical applications, since SDPs arising from such applications are typically of large sizes.
+To alleviate these issues, many modifications and extensions of IPMs have been developed.
 Two main approaches are: (a) investigating iterative linear system solvers for computing the search directions \cite{toh2004solving,toh2002solving} in order to handle large-scale linear systems; (b) exploiting the underlying sparsity structures (such as the chordal structure of the aggregate sparsity pattern) in the SDP data for more efficiency \cite{kim2011exploiting, kovcvara2021decomposition}.
-For (a), we note that iterative linear system solvers (such as the PCG method) require carefully designed preconditioners to handle the issue of ill-conditioning.
+For (a), we note that iterative linear system solvers (such as the preconditioned conjugate gradient (PCG) method) require carefully designed preconditioners to handle the issue of ill-conditioning.
 However, finding an effective preconditioner is still a challenging task.
-For (b), we note that not all SDP problems admit appealing sparsity structures, and hence the range of applications for this approach remains limited.
-In summary, there exist several critical issues that may stop {one from applying an} {IPM} and its variants for solving large-scale SDPs in real-world applications.
+For (b), we note that not all SDPs admit appealing sparsity structures, and hence the range of applications for this approach remains limited.
+In summary, there exist several critical issues that may stop {one from applying an} {IPM} and its variants for solving large-scale \footnote{In the sense that $n$ is several thousands and $m$ is several hundreds of thousands.} SDPs in real-world applications.